HJSackman/MSStreamAutomation/README.md

 **To process more than 100 videos**, the program will need to be rerun, where `skip` is increased by 100 each time.

 ### Authorization
 Unfortunately getting the authorization token does take a little more work.

+The authorization token does expire after some time so you may need to get a new token between uses of the program.
+The program will give an error if it thinks the token is expired.

 - Go to stream in admin mode;
 - Open up 'inspect element' / 'developer tools' - right click and select 'inspect';